-|LAN stands for Local Area Network.||MAN stands for Metropolitan Area Network.||WAN stands for Wide area network.|
+|LAN stands for local area network.||MAN stands for metropolitan area network.||WAN stands for wide area network.|

 |LAN’s ownership is private.||MAN’s ownership can be private or public.||While WAN also might not be owned by one organization.|

-|The transmission speed of LAN is high.||While the transmission speed of MAN is average.||Whereas the transmission speed of WAN is low.|
+|The transmission speed of a LAN is high.||While the transmission speed of a MAN is average.||Whereas the transmission speed of a WAN is low.|

-|The propagation delay is short in LAN.||There is moderate propagation delay in MAN.||Whereas there is long propagation delay.|
+|The propagation delay is short in a LAN.||There is a moderate propagation delay in a MAN.||Whereas, there is a long propagation delay in a WAN.|